OpenFn/docs/docs/manage-projects/oauth.md

 ### Sharing OAuth Clients

+A super user has the privilege to share OAuth clients with projects in two ways:
+1. Making a client global
+2. Sharing with specific projects

+ They can do this either when creating the client, or via editing it.

+#### Making OAuth clients global

+ to make an OAuth client global so that all users in the instance can have access to the client and can create credentials from the clients.

+// screenshot - edit oauth_client_edit.png

-There are two ways OAuth Clients can be share in an instance: Making OAuth clients global (for all projects) Sharing OAuth clients with projects A superuser has the privilege to make an OAuth client global so that all users in the instance can have access to the client and can create credentials from the clients.
-To make an OAuth client global, Open the OAuth client configuration modal, scroll down to `Manage Project Access` section and select the checkbox behind “Make client global (allow any project in this instance to use this client)”.
-Checking the box, hides the Project dropdown as all projects can now access the client and users with owner, admin and editor rights on these projects can now create credentials from the client.
+In the OAuth client configuration window scroll down to `Manage Project Access` section and select the checkbox
+`Make client global (allow any project in this instance to use this client)` and save changes.
+All projects on the instance can now access the client and users with owner, admin and editor rights on these projects can now create credentials from the client.

+//screenshot

+#### Sharing OAuth clients with projects

 To share OAuth clients with projects, open the client configuration model and scroll to the Manage Project Access section.
 Select the project dropdown and select a project and click the add button to grant the project access to the generated OAuth client.

-### Create a credential from an OAuth client
+### Creating a credential from an OAuth client

 Every client requires an authentication token to authenticate requests made to the application on behalf of the user.
 On OpenFn, these tokens are created as